opendocsg/slw-judgments-backfill/2018_SGHC_88/report.md

  ( i ) the Court is of opinion that it is just and equitable that the company be wound up;

-13     It was common ground between parties that unfairness forms the foundation of the Court’s exercise of its jurisdiction; a company may not be wound up “just because a minority shareholder feels aggrieved or wishes to exit at will”: see _Sim Yong Kim v Evenstar Investments Pte Ltd_ [2006] 3 SLR(R) 827 (“ _Evenstar_ ”) at [31].
+13     It was common ground between parties that unfairness forms the foundation of the Court’s exercise of its jurisdiction; a company may not be wound up “just because a minority shareholder feels aggrieved or wishes to exit at will”: see _Sim Yong Kim v Evenstar Investments Pte Ltd_ <span class="citation">[2006] 3 SLR(R) 827</span> (“ _Evenstar_ ”) at [31].

 14     In each case, Ms Ma brought an Originating Summons to wind up the Companies and did not seek to cross-examine any witnesses.
 She was of the view that the documents were sufficient to establish her case, which may be analysed in three broad strands.
 The first, and main, set of contentions may be termed the “family company arguments”: that there was a relationship of trust and confidence between the Wong brothers which extended to WKN’s family as well as WKY’s and